jasondias9/wiki.js/README.md

 * Support for recursive definitions
 * Equality evaluation, and simple arithmetic, implemented using
   in built javascript `eval();`
     **Note:** There is a clear exploit here, sanitization should be added.
+* Functions are first class values passed around as thunks.

 Examples
 -------